Folded optimal transport and its application to separable quantum optimal transport: Folded optimal transport and folded Wasserstein distances

 \section{Folded optimal transport and folded Wasserstein distances}

 This section is dedicated to the definition of folded optimal transport and Wasserstein distances, relying on Choquet theory's paradigm and standard optimal transport.
 We start by providing a few preliminary tools and definitions in Subsection~\ref{subsec:tools}.
-We then focus on constructing the folded Wasserstein distance in Subsection~\ref{subsec:choquetWass}, which aims at extending a distance defined on an extreme boundary to the whole convex, and study its properties.
+We then focus on constructing the folded Wasserstein distance in Subsection~\ref{subsec:choquetWass}, which aims at extending a distance defined on an extreme boundary of a convex set to the whole set, and study its properties.
 Summarized results can be found in Theorems~\ref{theo:maingeneralDp} and~\ref{theo:maingeneralDphat} in Subsubsection~\ref{subsubsec:maintheoremsgeneral}.
 We finally state the folded optimal transport problem with generic cost as a natural extension, and corresponding to a convexification, in Subsection~\ref{subsec:generalFOT}.

 Throughout this section, $\Pc(E)$ stands for the set of Radon probability measures over $E$.